Inselbergs of Mutinondo Wilderness

-The Irumide belt is a Mesoproterozoic (1-1.6 billion-year-old) crustal province which runs northeast from central Zambia towards the Tanzanian border, spanning approximately 900km.
-To the East of the belt is the Muchinga Escparpment, which drops down into the Luangwa Valley, an extension of the Great Rift Valley.
+Mutinondo's extraordinary landscape is a product of its geology.
+The exposed Irumide belt is a Mesoproterozoic (1-1.6 billion-year-old) crustal province which runs northeast from central Zambia towards the Tanzanian border, spanning approximately 900km.
+To the East of the belt is the Muchinga Escarpment, which drops down into the Luangwa Valley, an extension of the Great Rift Valley.
 Around 1 billion years ago, magmatic intrusions into the Irumide Belt led to the formation of a series of plutonic rocks which crystallised below the surface.
 Some of these rocks now outcrop as large granitic inselbergs, following erosion and subsidence of the surrounding country rock.

-Inselbergs are also known as whalebacks! so your Whale watching with a difference the highest whaleback is called Mayense which is 1684m above sea level and about 240m above the surrounding plateau.
-On a clear day from the top of Mayense you can investigate the Luangwa Valley which is over 30km away or just enjoy a horizon to horizon view of pure unspoilt bush.
+The highest of these granite Inselbergs (also known as whalebacks - so at Mutinondo you can go whale-watching with a difference) is called Mayense, which rises to 1684m above sea level - about 240m above the surrounding plateau.
+On a clear day, from the top of Mayense you can see into the Luangwa Valley, over 30km away, or just enjoy a horizon to horizon view of unspoilt bush.

 The inselbergs and the area around them are also archaeologically rich, which you can read about on our Archaeology Page